bottenderjs/COVID-19-bot/README.md

 LINE_CHANNEL_SECRET=
 ```

-To set the LINE webhook, run:
+To set the LINE webhook, edit your webhook setting on LINE Developers Console.

 ## License